alexcpn/alexcpn.github.io/html/NN/ml/2_perceptron_training.md

 Now let us see why we want a weight vector first - once again and then we go to how it is obtained.

-Assume that there are two sets of feature vectors P and N, where P is set of positive samples (say cat features) and N is non-positve cases (say non-cat features) and P and N are the correctly classified **Training Set**.
+Assume that there are two sets of feature vectors P and N, where P is set of positive samples (say cat features) and N is non-positive cases (say non-cat features) and P and N are the correctly classified **Training Set**.

 We can see how hyperplane that is created orthogonal (perpendicular) to the weight vector splits input feature vector space, into two distinct regions.